August 21 is World QR Code Day: A Tribute to Masahiro Hara

 Countries across Asia are building cross-border QR systems.
 It’s fast.
 It’s seamless.
 It’s changing how people transact, travel, and connect.

 💡 What this means: QR codes are shaping the future of digital and physical interaction.
-QR codes are at the center of everything from how we pay, travel, and experience.
+QR codes are at the center of everything from how we pay and travel to how we experience.

 Here’s the big picture: Sustainability, convenience, and real-time data drive QR's rise.
 From packaging to point-of-sale to public transport, the tech is quietly but powerfully transforming how the world works.